jeremyreeder/gridscout/README.md

 Convenient for bulk collection of location data.
-For example, an intelligence analyst could use this tool to create a list of distribution centers, antenna farms, or other critical infrastructure.
+For example, an intelligence analyst could use this tool to create a list of distribution centers, antenna farms, and other critical infrastructure.
 He would then print a curated version of the log file (`log/mgrs-search.log`) and store it for a rainy apocalyptic day when the Internet may be unavailable.
 Later, he would refer to it as he annotates polyester overlays on MGRS-based maps.
 Waterproof maps, of course.